-CRS 42-2-206 defines the Colorado crime of driving after revocation prohibited (DARP) as when habitual traffic offenders (HTOs) drive while their license is revoked.
+In Colorado, “driving after revocation prohibited” is a crime that occurs when habitual traffic offenders drive on a revoked license.
 DARP is generally a class 2 traffic misdemeanor, with penalties of 30 to 90 days in county jail and/or at least $3,000 in fines.
-But defendants may be allowed to perform community service in place of incarceration.
+Though you may be allowed to perform community service in place of incarceration.

 The language of CRS 42-2-206 states: